die-wegmeister/Wegmeister.Recaptcha/README.md

 After this go to [http://www.google.com/recaptcha](http://www.google.com/recaptcha) and create some keys for your website (reCAPTCHA, Version 2).

+### Using this package without the Neos.Form.Builder package

-Then you can simply add the new form element to your form definition renderables:
+Simply add the new form element to your form definition renderables:
 ```yaml
 type: 'Neos.Form:Form'
 identifier: someIdentifier